Skip to main content

 Build Branches into Guided Interactions

-There are a few ways to create branching in OmniScripts.
-You can create branching that displays specific steps in an OmniScript based on conditions—for example, an OmniScript with two branches that trigger based on customer age.
+There are a few ways to create branching in Omniscripts.
+You can create branches that display specific steps in an Omniscript based on certain conditions.
+For example, an Omniscript could have two branches that trigger based on customer age.
 If the customer is under 18, the branch only allows them to edit their contact information.
-If they are over 18, the branch allows them to edit their contact information, select a new service plan, and receive offers.
+If they're over 18, the branch allows them to edit their contact information, select a new service plan, and receive offers.

-Or you can create branching that displays blocks of fields based on conditions—for example, an OmniScript that displays certain fields when the user checks a box.
-If, while updating their billing address, an end user selects a checkbox to indicate they also wish to update their mailing address, the mailing address fields appear.
+Or you can create branches that display blocks of fields based on conditions.
+For example, an Omniscript that displays certain fields when the user checks a box.
+If, while updating their billing address, an end user selects a checkbox to indicate they also want to update their mailing address, the mailing address fields appear.

 You want to design an interaction that helps customer service agents change an account’s primary contact details.

-Here’s how this interaction appears to service agents.
+Here’s how this interaction would appear to service reps.

-A guided interaction for an account from a service agent’s perspective
+A guided interaction for an account from a service rep’s perspective

-• at least one Step to display inputs, and
+• At least one Step to show inputs.

-• A page that lets the agent view and select options for what they want to do—they may only choose one option at a time.
+• A page that lets the service rep view and select options for what they want to do, but only one option at a time.

-• A second page with groups of fields that conditionally display based on the option the agent chooses.
+• A second page with groups of fields that conditionally display based on the option the service rep chooses.

 Note